LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_2.rst

 * **Simplification**: Use macros, constants, math operations, and conditional logic.
 * **Modularity**: Organize your robot description into multiple files.

-..
-To use Xacro, you write your file using its extended syntax and process it with the *xacro* tool to generate a complete URDF that ROS2 can use.

 Therefore, a URDF can be rewritten using Xacro's extended syntax, allowing it to be organized across one or multiple files.
 These files are then processed by a *xacro* tool which combines them into a single, standard URDF file that ROS2 can interpret.
 Let’s apply this to our example and see how it works in practice.

-..
-If you have successfully created this simplified Thymio model, congratulations, you are ready to move on and improve this URDF.
-In order to motivate what we will do next, we would like you to reflect on the folowwing question "What happens if we decide to change the base_link dimensions?".
-For example, you can try to answer this question by changing the width of the base_link and put a width of 6.6cm instead of 11.2cm and open the model in Rviz.

-..
-What you should witness is that the wheels are no longer correctly placed relative to the sides of the base_link.
-Indeed, for now we have been working only with hardcoded values, which means that if we want to change a dimension in our URDF we might need to rectify others dimensions as well.
-In our case, this might not be too difficult, but imagine what would happen if we were working if a bigger file.

-..
-How can we solve this?
-In any other programming language, what you would do is to create a variable for the base_link width and define the positions of the wheels relative to this variable, so that when you change the width the wheels are still correctly attached to the base_link.
-Unfortunately, this is not possible with a normal URDF.
-However, we can the xacro extension that is an extension of URDF that offers more advanced functionality.
-In short, Xacro, which stands for XML Macros, is a macro language used to simplify and manage URDF files more efficiently.
-Compare to URDF, Xacro brings:

-.. * Parametrization: variables
-.. * Simplification: macros (functions), constant (pi), math operations, conditional logics
-.. * Modularity: multiple files to define one URDFs

-..
-To use a Xacro file in ROS2, it must first be processed by the Xacro tool.
-This tool takes all the Xacro files, combines and processes them, and generates a single, complete URDF file that the ROS2 system can use.

-..
-Enough theory, let's go back to our simple example and see how this works in practice.

 1) Open *example.urdf.xacro* and *example_materials.xacro*